 Produce chemical burns

 Essential oils contain furanocoumarins, which are photosynthesizing compounds produced by many plants.
-Certain essential oils like Lemon essential oil and Grapefruit essential oil typically contain a higher number of furocoumarins, increasing their sensitivity to skin in the presence of light.
+Certain essential oils like Lemon essential oil and Grapefruit essential oil typically contain a higher number of furocoumarins, increasing their sensitivity to the skin in the presence of light.
 When skin is exposed to light, redness and an intense burning sensation can resume a few hours after, and it gradually worsens.

 Photosensitivity generally occurs when citrus-based oils used on skin are exposed to harmful UV rays, which causes redness and irritation.
 It is a reaction unique to citrus essential oils because they contain potential carcinogenic furocoumarins that activate under direct sunlight.
 Jean Liao, certified aromatherapist, says these “citrus oils cause burning or skin pigmentation under this UV exposure”.
 Her recommendation is to avoid the sun after applying citrus oils to the skin.